What is Forest School?

 What happens at Forest School?

-Children spend the whole afternoon session (Tuesday afternoons 1pm – 4pm) in the “forest”.
+Children spend the whole morning or afternoon session in the “forest”.
 They will be supplied with suitable protective clothing (waterproof dungarees) so that sessions will take place regardless of the weather.
 Parents are asked to ensure that their children have other suitable outdoor clothing ie hats gloves coats so that the children are adequately prepared to face the elements.

 Sessions take place in the private wood opposite the nursery in Badminton (by kind permission of His Grace the Duke of Beaufort) and in the grounds of Somerset House in Tormarton (by kind permission of Mr and Mrs B Finnemore)

 All equipment necessary for the session is taken with us including water bottles and snacks.